AlexJSully/Small-Dev-Talk/docs/guide/getting-started.md

 Welcome to the Small Dev Talk development environment.
 This guide covers installation, configuration, and running the project locally.

+## Prerequisites

+Install Node.js 24 and the npm version bundled with it.
+Continuous integration pins Node.js 24 for both the JavaScript and markdown quality workflows ([code-qa-js.yaml](../../.github/workflows/code-qa-js.yaml), [code-qa-md.yaml](../../.github/workflows/code-qa-md.yaml)), so matching it locally keeps local results and pipeline results aligned.

+Dependency installation reads [.npmrc](../../.npmrc), which sets `min-release-age` to 14 so that a package version must be at least 14 days old before it is installed.
+The setting exists to reduce exposure to npm supply-chain attacks.
+Expect a freshly published release to be unavailable until it reaches that age.

 ## Installation

 ### 1. Clone the Repository